 In a world where resources are becoming increasingly scarce, the need to enhance sustainability has become urgent.
 Food manufacturers have responded by developing many different sustainability indicators that, due to their great variety, have left the consumer quite puzzled.
-Individuallydefined terminologies such as animal welfare, food miles, CO2 and water footprints have raised more questions than they have answered.
+Individually defined terminologies such as animal welfare, food miles, carbon and water footprints have raised more questions than they have answered.

 This is very unfortunate, since efforts in sustainability could do much to gain consumer trust and involve consumers in protecting the environment.
 The challenge is to come up with a data-driven information system which will structure and standardize sustainability information across the food production system.
-Specialized data security and anonymization approaches will have to be developed, keeping in mind that such systems must be fully accessible to the many SMEs of the food sectors as well.
-This will need to be coupled with research that determines what information would be suitable to engage and not just inform consumers. 👄
+Specialized data security and anonymization approaches will have to be developed, keeping in mind that such systems must be fully accessible to the many SMEs of the Food and Drink Sector as well.
+This will need to be coupled with research that determines what information would be suitable to engage and not just inform consumers.
+Much of the incoming research will be on how environmental sustainability parameters are linked to health parameters and how consumers are engaged on sustainability, when considering that choices are mostly made on price, taste and health.